Compare real loan rates that you qualify for with your answers matched to lender rules. No fees, ads, sponsored rates.

-These are usually available for students in their first year of study right through to postgraduate level.
-To find out more about scholarships available to you, contact your education provider.
+These are usually available for students in their first year of study right through to the postgraduate level.

 If you meet the basic eligibility for a loan, you will then need to compare lenders and assess their individual approval criteria.

 To get an education expenses loan you will need to:

 The most important factor when gaining approval is to demonstrate your ability to meet the repayment schedule over the term of the loan.

 If you take our quiz and find a lender you want to apply with, you will be directed to the lender’s website and need to supply all documentation as you normally would when applying for an educational expenses loan, which may include: